 There are a whopping six trim levels to choose from on the 2021 Chevrolet Suburban: the base LS, LT, RST, Z71, Premier, and High Country.
 Each ones adds more standard features, including some different powertrain options.
 For example, the Suburban has a standard 5.3-L V8 engine matched up with an 8-speed automatic transmission that generates 355 hp and 383 lb-ft of torque.
 Four-wheel drive is an option for all trims but the Z71, on which it comes standard.
 With the four-wheel drive, you can get either a single- or two-speed transfer case.

 The diesel engine option is a turbocharged 3.0-L inline 6 cylinder that gets 277 hp and 460 lb-ft of torque.
 The only trim level you cannot get it equipped on is the Z71.
 Of course, the diesel is optimal if you are looking for good fuel numbers.

 But which trim level is the best purchase?
 Which one is right for you?
 Knowing which trim level has the standard features you want is important before committing to a purchase.
 Let us take a look at each of the six trim levels and compare their features and specs so that you can make a more informed decision.

-Compare the 2021 Chevrolet Suburban LS vs LT Trim Levels.
-What is the Difference?
+Compare the 2021 Chevrolet Suburban LS vs LT Trims.
+What is the difference?